Testura/Testura.Mutation/README.md

 ![Unima Logo](https://i.imgur.com/ELDUHai.png)

-Are you looking for ways to improve your unit tests quality and test coverage?
+Are you looking for ways to improve the quality and test coverage of your unit tests?
 Then Unima and mutation testing may be something for you.

-Unima is a mutation testing tool for C# that verify the quality of your unit tests by injecting different mutations in your code and then checking how your unit tests react.
+Unima is a mutation testing tool for C# that verifies the quality of your unit tests by injecting different mutations in your production code and then checks whether your unit tests catch them.
 If your unit tests:

-- Fails it mean that you found the mutation and you have good coverage
+- Fail it mean that your tests found the mutation and you have good coverage.
-- Pass it means that the mutation survived and you miss coverage on the specific functionality.
+- Pass it means that the mutant survived and you do not have sufficient coverage of the specific functionality.

 ![Example of mutation](https://i.imgur.com/ZFPbEyI.png)
 *Example of a mutation*

 ## Why should I use Unima?

-- Quick and easy to set up
+- Quick and easy to set up.
 - Very flexible and it's easy to set up which files and lines you want to mutate.
 - Can take your test coverage from good to great.
 - Two different versions - Console and a WPF application.